 Do electric cars need servicing?

-While not a legal requirement (unlike an MOT) it’s highly recommended that you also have your EV regularly serviced, just like any other car.
-And an electric car service costs no more than it does to service any other car.
-It ensures the car is working to its full potential, and isn’t in danger of developing any faults.
-That’ll save you money down the line, too.
+While not a legal requirement (unlike an MOT) it’s highly recommended that you have your EV regularly serviced, just like any other car.
+Electric car servicing costs no more than it does to service any other car.
+It ensures the car is working to its full potential and isn’t in danger of developing any faults.
+That’ll also save you money down the line.